 ISLAMABAD — Trials are currently underway to select a new firearm for the Pakistan army to replace its G3 battle rifle and Chinese Type-56 AK-47 clones, which will also include upgrading facilities at the state-owned Pakistan Ordnance Factories (POF).

-Modernization efforts of the POF facilities are aimed at enhancing export success in what is a core export defense industry for Pakistan.
+It is also hoped Modernization efforts of the POF facilities are aimed at will lead to enhanceding export success in what is a core export defense industry for Pakistan.

-During the visit, Sharif inaugurated a new ammunition production plant, which is part of an expansion plan.
-POF chief Lt.
-Gen. Omar Mahmood Hayat briefed Sharif, who thanked the factory's support in providing arms and ammunition for the ongoing counter terrorist operations.
+During his the visit, Sharif he inaugurated a new ammunition production plant, which is part of POF’s an expansion plan.
+In this regard he was briefed by POF chief Lt.
+Gen. Omar Mahmood Hayat briefed Sharif, to whom he also conveyed thanks for who thanked the POF’s factory's support in providing arms and ammunition for the ongoing counter terrorist operations.

-Sharif also “emphasized the need for further technological upgradation to optimize the output” to ensure self reliance in arms-and-ammunition needs for the civilian and military security services.
+Gen Sharif also "emphasized the need for further technological upgradation to optimize the output" in order to ensure self reliance in arms-and-ammunition needs for the civilian and military security services.

-He pushed for more efforts to secure new markets for POF products.
+He additionally pushed for more efforts to be made to secure new markets for POF’s products.

-However, the presence of a series of foreign rifles at POF seen during the Sharif's visit drew attention to a little publicized competition to find a new standard rifle for the military.
+However, the presence of a series of foreign rifles at POF seen during the Army chief’s Sharif's visit have drawn drew attention to a little publicized competition to find a new standard rifle for the military.